Hazel Medina

 Hazel Medina (October 8, 1937 – February 14, 2012) was a Panamanian-born American actress and social worker.
 She made many guest appearances on television shows between 1969 and 2007, as well as appearing on stage as a member of Theater West and a founding member of the Group Repertory Theater.

 Career

 She made her on-screen debut in the TV series I Spy in 1967, playing the younger sister of Bill Cosby's character.
 Then she followed up with a part in Gunsmoke.
 In 1970, she appeared in an episode of Medical Center, "The Rebel In White", playing the part of Hettie Simpson.

 Illness and death

-In 2007, Medina was diagnosed with Melanoma.
+In 2007, Medina was diagnosed with multiple myeloma.
 She died from complications of the disease on February 14, 2012.
-She was 74 years of age.
+She was 74 years of age at New York Presbyterian Hospital in Manhattan.